aura-nw/docs/docs/product/pyxis-safe/index.md

 A fixed consensus policy of "M out of N" must be defined upon safe creation, in which M is the number of required owner signatures and N is the total number of owners.
 After that, all transactions that move assets out of the Safe must have at least M signatures before execution.

-Pyxis Safe was originally created only for our blockchain, the [Aura Network](https://aura.network/).
+Pyxis Safe was originally created only for our [blockchain](https://aura.network/).
 But we decided to turn it to be compatible with other Cosmos projects as well.

 By default, the CosmosSDK allows users to perform multisign via the `tx multisign` command when interacting with `Aurad` ([example](https://docs.cosmos.network/master/run-node/txs.html#signing-with-multiple-signers)).
 However, we have not seen any mainstream consumer dapp that supports multisign at the application level yet.
 That's why we created Pyxis Safe.